 And of course, you can’t go to Disney World without getting a Dole Whip.
 There is something so refreshing about that frozen treat.

-I loved them so much that I made my own copycat Disney Dole Whip at home.
+I loved them so much that I had to make this Disney Dole Whip recipe at home.

 Now to my hubby’s favorite part of the trip.
 When we were planning this trip, he was firm on getting there before May ended.
 Hollywood Studios has Star Wars weekends every weekend in May.